WraithGlade/WG-rainbow-vim/README.md

 This script is based/built upon John Gilmore's original "Rainbow Parenthesis" *[sic]* (aka "RainbowParenthsis.vim" *[sic]*) script, which can be found on [the corresponding Vim.org page](https://www.vim.org/scripts/script.php?script_id=1230).

 This rainbow highlighter (unlike some others) uses only Vim's built-in plugin system and therefore doesn't require a bunch of brittle or trendy (hence unreliable) dependencies.
-It doesn't muck around with anything up on your system.
+It doesn't muck around with anything on your system.
 It is strictly a simple one-file plain Vimscript-based plugin, using only Vim's provided built-in features without overengineering anything.

 The core guiding principle of this script is to make it as easy to use as possible *without overengineering it* and *without requiring any third party dependencies*.
 Imperfect but reliable pragmatism is better than polluting the user's system.
 Reliability and ease matter more than ideology.